ibm-watson-data-lab/spark.samples/streaming-twitter/readme.md

 Results:
 ![Distribution of tweets by sentiment scores greater than 60%](http://developer.ibm.com/clouddataservices/wp-content/uploads/sites/47/2015/09/Spark-Streaming-Twitter-Tone-distribution-bar-chart-1024x556.png)

-5. For the next analytic, we compute the top 10 hashtags contained in the tweets.
-This analytic uses RDD transformations (flatMap, filter, etc...) to massage the data that will be used by the visualization code.
-You can find more information on the RDD Apis [here](http://spark.apache.org/docs/latest/programming-guide.html#transformations)
+5. Enter the following code to compute the top 10 hashtags contained in the tweets.
+This code uses RDD transformations (flatMap, filter, etc...) to massage the data that will be used by the visualization code.
+[Read more about the RDD APIs](http://spark.apache.org/docs/latest/programming-guide.html#transformations).

 ```
 	from operator import add